 We can’t predict the future, but what we do know is that it will be an exciting future, with lots of opportunities for farmers to exploit need ways to increase productivity, while protecting the earth’s limited resources.

 Simply put, we need to find a way to produce much more food, with less resources in a more responsible way.
 The first major step-growth in agricultural production happed more than 100 years ago with the advent of nitrate based mineral fertilizer.
-Actually, already then Yara played a pivotal role.
+Already then Yara played a pivotal role.

-This is also why Yara has been and is even more now investing in Digital Farming – we see it as a critical toolbox towards our mission to sustainably feed the world and protect the planet.
+This is also why Yara has and will be continuing to invest in digital farming – we see it as a critical toolbox towards our mission to sustainably feed the world and protect the planet.

 Yara has an embedded culture of R&D and innovation – we have always been at the forefront of crop nutrition innovation.